layerx-labs/dappkit/how-to/custom-abi.md

-# Using @taikai/dappkit with a custom ABI
+# Using @taikai/dappkit with a custom contract
 @taikai/dappkit exports [`Model`](https://sdk.dappkit.dev/classes/Model.html) class that needs an ABI structure as its constructor argument; It can be used to either extend and create a custom proxy by having transpiled the json or simply import the `Model` class and start using your compiled contract.

 ## Without transpiling